renuka010/RAG-QA-Geminipro/README.md

-# Generative QA Pipeling - RAG(Gemini-pro)
+# Generative QA - RAG(Gemini-pro)
-This repository implements a **Generative Question Answering (QA) pipeline** using the **Retrieval-Augmented Generation** (RAG) approach.
+This repository implements a **Generative Question Answering (QA)** using the **Retrieval-Augmented Generation** (RAG) approach.
 It leverages Haystack, an open-source AI framework, and Google's powerful **Gemini-Pro** generative model.
 The Pipeline is designed to generate answers to questions based on custom data extracted from two books.

 ## Overview